Access Greene County Public Records (Marital Status, Court Cases, Warrants & More)

 The Greene County Sheriff’s Office, as was discussed earlier, does provide a background check service.
 This is not restricted to the county alone, but is rather either a statewide or national search, depending on the requestor’s preference.

 Some city police departments also provide a service for citizens to make public records requests for criminal records.
 For example, the Fairborn City Police Department facilitates requests for police reports and records.
-These are completed by printing the public records request form.
+These are completed by printing the Public Records Request Form.

 Contact the city or the local law enforcement agency to ascertain the possibility to check public records through them.